Sign In Register

 Is Delaware a Good Place to Live?

-Based on current data, Delaware receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, affordable housing, abundant sunshine, high health insurance coverage.
+Based on current data, Delaware receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment.
-Delaware stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Delaware offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Delaware is $138,750, which is significantly higher than the national average — 85% above $75,149.
+The median household income in Delaware is $138,750, which is significantly higher than the national average / 85% above $75,149.
 This places Delaware among higher-income communities.
 The unemployment rate of 6.5% is somewhat elevated compared to the national rate of 3.6%.
-14.3% of residents live in poverty, near the national average of 12.4%.
-Workers commute an average of 21 minutes.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Cost of Living & Housing